‘Get Moving’ workshop

 ‘Get Moving’ Workshop

-- To identify an initial set of actions to address obvious compliance issues in your organisation.
+- To identify further actions required to address obvious compliance issues in your organisation.

-- To teach you a repeatable approach to assess compliance across your business.
+- To teach you a repeatable framework to assess compliance of any process within your business.

-- Assess your current level of general compliance with GDPR using my tailored assessment tool.
+- Assess your broader level of compliance with GDPR using my assessment questionnaire.

 - Identify compliance gaps in your key businesses processes, identify practical solutions to these gaps, while also teaching you an approach that you can repeat for all of your business processes.

-- Identify how you will progress your GDPR compliance project –The activity workstreams, the priorities, the key staff, and the key 3rd
+- If required, identify how you should progress your GDPR compliance project –The activity workstreams, the high-level priorities, the key staff, and the key 3rd parties.

-Interactive workshop, supported by whiteboards, templates and appropriate training material.
+Interactive workshop, supported by whiteboards, templates and training slides (as appropriate) .

 I recommend no more than 5 people attend but the session can accommodate up to 10 attendees.

-The majority of attendees should have knowledge of GDPR – Ideally, they will have attended one of my training sessions.
+The majority of attendees should have knowledge of GDPR.

 Approximately 3 – 4 hours.